vaimo/composer-patches/README.md

 ## Defining patches for specific package: patch list file

 Same format is used for both project (root level scope) patches and for package patches.
+Paths are relative to the owner of the composer.json that introduces a certain file path.

 ```json
 {